Install Scala on your computer and start writing some Scala code!

 There are a few interactive resources for trying out Scala, to get a look and feel of the language:

-- Functional Programming in Scala: this is a course about functional programming given by Martin Odersky himself in autumn 2012.
+- Functional Programming Principles in Scala, free on Coursera.
+This is a course about functional programming given by Martin Odersky himself.
 You can access the course material and exercises by signing up for the course.
-(The course will be given again soon..)

 - Try Scala In Your Browser!: Simply Scala is a web site where you can interactively run the Scala interpreter in your browser!
 There you will find a tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code with an interactive interpreter.

 - Independent Courseware, take a series of online Scala courses ranging from beginner to advanced for a fee.